Flag of Lincoln, Nebraska

 The flag of Lincoln, Nebraska consists of a horizontal bicolor of teal and deep blue, with a stylized beacon in the center, with eight golden lines from the top-left and top-right connecting to it.

 Following a design contest, the current flag was adopted in 2022 to replace the original city flag, which had been in use since 1931.

 Design

-The beacon design in the center of the flag symbolizes "the hope and optimism that the people of Lincoln are known for", as well as Lincoln's designation by the U.S. Department of State as a "refugee-friendly city."
-Some of the imagery implied by the lines are a sunrise (the eight horizontal and diagonal lines), the state capitol building (the three vertical lines coming out from the center of the beacon), and an aerial view of the traditional center of town, with the star representing the intersection of 13th and O Streets.